Be The Match Registry

 Joining the Be The Match Registry

 Any healthy person between the ages of 18 and 44 can become a prospective marrow donor.
-All that's needed is a cheek-swab or blood sample and simple health questionnaire.
-Because testing is costly, a monetary donation is suggested.
+All that's needed is a cheek-swab and simple health questionnaire.
+Click here to join online.

 History of the National Marrow Donor Program